PatrickF1/fzf.fish/README.md

  - Key binding: `Ctrl+Alt+l`
  - Mnemonic: l for log, Alt to prevent overriding clear screen (which is `Ctrl+l`)
+ - In right window, shows preview of commit

 ### A `command` from `command history`